Human & Labour Rights Law Serving Surrey & Vancouver

 - Work Culture: are certain types of behaviour – although questionable in other work environments, and accepted practice in this work culture?
 Further, did the party raising the concern silently (or actively) endorse such behaviours in the past?

 - Number of Incidences: Did the event happen in a single incident or are there multiple incidences, showing a pattern of bad behaviour?

 - Opportunity to Self-Correct: Was the initiator of the perceived bullying and harassing behaviour advised of the concern and given an opportunity to correct their behaviour?

 What to Do

-If you suspect you are being bulled or harassed, watch this video and/or speak with a lawyer to help you assess your situation and determine your options.
+If you suspect you are being bullied or harassed, speak with a lawyer to help you assess your situation and determine your options.